What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 The nascent mortgage market offers few local options for expats, therefore your best bet would be to consider an international bank operating out of Saudi Arabia.

-Just under 50% of Saudis currently own their own homes, and the country faces a housing shortage to meet the needs of its expanding population.
+Around 60% of Saudis currently own their own homes.
+The country also faces a housing shortage to meet the needs of its expanding population.
 The Kingdom is adding new capacity across the major cities, particularly in the affordable sector.
 New developments are particularly popular with investors across the country.

 Renting in Saudi Arabia

 When it comes to renting, there are plenty of options outside the expat compounds.
-Unfurnished one-bedroom apartments are available from about SAR27,000 per year; you will need to sign post-dated cheques for six-months to a year in advance.
+Unfurnished one-bedroom apartments are available from about SAR 27,000 per year; you will need to sign post-dated checks for six months to a year in advance

 Contradictions abound when it comes to the status of women in Saudi Arabia.
-For some, it is the safest place on earth, others, however, rail against the guardianship system that requires women to ask their husband’s or father’s permission to travel or get a job; although this is not officially a law.
+For some, it offers a high quality of life and great healthcare; others, however, rail against the guardianship system that requires women to ask their husband’s or father’s permission to travel or get a job; although this is not officially a law.
 Again, recent reforms have played their part in bringing women into the workforce and giving them wider social roles.

 Women have been able to nominate candidates for municipal elections since 2015 and allowed to drive since 2018.
 The landmark move was accompanied by other freedoms; namely, the ability to take part in physical education classes and attend sporting events.
-A July 2019 report said the country plans to ease travel restrictions for women, too.
+Women over 21 may now also travel abroad without a male relative’s permission.

 Culture shock and integration